-Snowflake Connector for Google Looker Studio
+Use the Snowflake Connector for Google Looker Studio

 This topic describes how to use the Snowflake Connector for Google Looker Studio.

-The Snowflake Connector for Google Looker Studio provides an interface to Google Looker Studio, data visualization software used to transform your raw data into the metrics and dimensions needed to create reports and dashboards.
+The Snowflake Connector for Google Looker Studio provides an interface to Google Looker Studio, a data visualization software that you can use to transform your raw data into the metrics and dimensions needed to create reports and dashboards.
+This connector is available to users with a Google account as a Partner Connector within Google Looker Studio.

 1. Sign in to Google Looker Studio.

-2. Click +, then select Data Source.
+2. Click +, and then select Data Source.

 3. Under the Partner Connectors section, select the Snowflake connector (the connector with the Snowflake logo).